ionic-enterprise/ionic-training-decks/src/assets/data/markdown/iv-cap-identity-service.md

 ## Inherit from `IonicIdentityVaultUser`

 Identity Vault includes a class called `IonicIdentityVaultUser` which defines the currently logged in user and provides an interface with the identity vault plugin.

-The original code contained a service that had a very similar role.
-This is the `IdentityService`.
-We will make the `IdentityService` a subclass of the `IonicIdentityVaultUser` class.
+By the end of this section, we will have updated our `IdentityService` to be a subclass of the `IonicIdentityVaultUser` class, giving us the access we need to the Identity Vault functionallity.

 ### Update the Unit Test

+First we need to update our unit tests.

 #### Remove Storage

-At this point, many of the requirements for the `IdentityService` change.
+Many of the requirements for the `IdentityService` change since we are change how the token is stored.
 We will start by removing the tests for requirements that no longer exist.
 Namely, any requirement to store data using `@ionic/storage`.

+We will no longer require the setup and configuration of the `Storage` mock (see the main `beforeEach()` as well as the imports section at the top of the file).
+Comment out that code.
+As it turns out we will need it later.

+At this point it should be easy to find the tests we no longer need.
+They will be the tests that reference the now removed `storage` reference.
 For example, all of the following tests can be removed:

 ```TypeScript
     it('waits for the storage to be ready', async () => {